tldr-pages/tldr/pages/common/wami.md

 `wami --list-topics {{search_string}}`

-- Search the lake for a tool used in pentests to query for default credentials and [s]ort the results in descending order:
+- Search the lake for a tool used in pentests to query for default credentials and [S]ort the results in descending order:

 `wami -S desc --search-all pentest credential default`